-But Ditalini only invented her chorizo-stuffed potatoes a few days ago, so here’s a brand-new recipe for you: Correction (6 Feb 09): I misunderstood what Ditalini told me about this recipe.
+Ditalini only invented her chorizo-stuffed potatoes a few days ago, so here’s a brand-new recipe for you: Correction: I misunderstood what Ditalini told me about this recipe.
 She saw it on the Food Channel (she doesn’t remember the exact show) and made some slight modifications to it.
-Anyway, I still think it’s neat, so here goes:
+We made them to bring to a Superbowl party, and they were a hit.

 Cook chorizo in a frying pan, crumbling the meat.
 Set aside and save.